 If you’re taking them on a picnic, why not add a few ripe raspberries to the jam layer & drizzle swirls of melted white chocolate over the cooled slices.
 They make a nice alternative to a dessert & you don’t need plates or spoons, just a napkin (you all know how much I adore washing up!).
 These will make you very popular though, so I advise that you keep a small stash for yourself in the back of the cupboard!

 So next time you want breakfast fast or a fast break, try making these sumptuous little slices for your family – be warned though, they are very moreish!
-A x
+Stay hungry!
+A 😉 x